rmj9000/Credit_Card_Customer_Churn_Analysis/README.md

 * The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-## Acknowledgements (optional)
+## Acknowledgements
-* Really appreciated the support and guidance from my tutors, coordinators and colleagues.
+* We really appreciated the support and guidance from our tutors, coordinators and colleagues.
 Thank you!